Adam-Kosicki/Software-Engineering-DAO-Project/README.md

 This project provides a useful framework for developers who want to create applications that manage Game objects using a JDBC database.

 *Important: This code is owned by the University of Texas at Dallas.
-The project involved implementing our own code in addiiton to the code that was given to us.*
+The project involved implementing our own code in additon to the code that was given to us.*